 • Confirmation.
 Make it clear that you accept the job offer.

-• Terms Acceptance.
+• Terms.
 Acknowledge the agreement to the terms set forth in the job proposal, including salary, benefits, start date, and any other relevant details.

 • Contact Information.
-Provide your contact information: full name, address, phone number, and email.
+Provide your data: full name, address, phone number, and email.

 • Formal Closing.
-Close the letter with a professional closing, such as "Sincerely" or "Best Regards", followed by your signature.
+End the letter with a professional closing, such as "Sincerely" or "Best Regards", followed by your signature.

 Job Offer Acceptance Letter Examples